-SCAN Affirm partnered with Included LGBTQ+ Health offers optional supplemental dental benefits.
+SCAN Inspired by women for women offers optional supplemental dental benefits.
 There is one optional plan offered:

-DPPO Dental Plan-you pay an additional \$42 premium per month
+• DPPO Dental Plan-you pay an additional \$42 premium per month

 For additional information on the optional supplemental benefits, refer to your Welcome Packet and Fee Schedule for available benefits.